Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Katie Levene and Pam Leibfried

 You have financial goals but you might not know how to get there.
 Reaching those goals require a safety net, budget, clear goals and constant evaluation.
 It’s not always easy but your future self will thank you for your smart money moves.
 Here are some simple ways to ensure you’re on track.

 First, know you aren’t alone if you find saving money difficult.
-According to a 2016 Bankrate study, just 37% of Americans have enough savings to pay for a $500 or $1,000 emergency.
+In fact, most Americans don’t have enough savings to pay for a $500 or $1,000 emergency.

 We know it can be hard to see a big chunk of change sitting in your savings account and resist the urge to spend it.
 But, eventually, most people will go through one of life’s little emergencies (like a broken A/C or dead washing machine), or a really big, scary one (like unemployment or major illness).
 Wouldn’t it be better to be prepared?

 One of the easiest ways to build up your rainy-day fund is to “pay yourself first.”
 No matter how little or large your paycheck, be sure to set aside part of it for your savings.
 Do this with every paycheck and feel proud of yourself, no matter the amount.

 Ideally, you can set aside the funds via direct deposit into a separate emergency savings account, assuming your employer lets you split your paycheck.
 Alternatively, you can create an automated funds transfer from within your checking or savings account.
 If your income is less predictable, you can also do it manually each time a new paycheck comes in.